CQCL/tket/CONTRIBUTING.md

 `requires` field in `recipes/tket-test/conanfile.py`, `recipes/tket-proptests/conanfile.py` and `pytket/conanfile.txt` so that they match the new version.
 (This is checked on the CI for all PRs to `develop`.)
+Follow the "sematic versioning" convention: any backwards-incompatible changes to the C++ API require a major version bump; new API features that maintain backwards compatibility require a minor version bump; internal improvements and bugfixes require a patch version bump.